wikiknights/cs-materials/src/cs1/stacks-and-queues/stack-basics.md

 ## Linked List

-One way we can implementing a stack is with a linked list.
+One way we can implement a stack is with a linked list.
 In order to do this we need to recall how to add to the head of a linked list.
 We can think of the head of the linked list as the top item in our stack.

 ```text
                 +-------+    +-------+